levikanwischer/tableaurest/README.rst

-*Warning: This repo is still in a pre-v1 development phase.
+*Warning: This package is still in a pre-v1 development phase.
 Breaking changes are likely to occur without warning.*

 tableaurest